 Amazon Product Photography Requirements: Complete 2026 Compliance Guide

-Every Amazon product image requirement in one place.
-White background specs, image dimensions, file formats, and category-specific rules — plus how to keep your entire catalog compliant.
+Every Amazon product image rule in one place: white background specs, dimensions, file formats, and 2026 category-specific requirements.

 Amazon rejects product listings every day for image violations.
 Wrong background color, product too small in the frame, text overlay on the main image, visible mannequin in an apparel shot — each one results in a suppressed listing that costs you sales until you fix it and resubmit.